 The Function of the Conservation District

-TECHNICAL, FINANCIAL, AND EDUCATIONAL RESOURCES, WHATEVER THEIR SOURCE, AND FOCUS OR COORDINATE THEM SO THAT THEY MEET THE NEEDS OF THE LOCAL LAND USER FOR CONSERVATION OF SOIL, WATER, AND RELATED RESOURCES.
+TO TAKE AVAILABLE TECHNICAL, FINANCIAL, AND EDUCATIONAL RESOURCES AND COORDINATE THEM SO THAT THEY MEET THE NEEDS OF THE LOCAL LAND USER FOR CONSERVATION OF SOIL, WATER, AND RELATED RESOURCES.

 Formation of the WRSCD